WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 #### Where do you need help from Kirstie?

 * Would like to know what kirstie has in mind for behavioural data
+  * KW: Good call, me too.
+I'll think about it before the data management meeting.

 #### Any other topics

 * MELD
+  * KW: YES - I'll update you on this when you're back from holiday :japan:
 ---